-Bribe means a financial or other inducement or reward for action which is illegal, unethical, a breach of trust or improper in any way.
-Bribes can take the form of money, gifts, loans, fees, hospitality, services, discounts, the award of a contract or any other advantage or benefit.
+Bribe means a financial or other inducement or reward for an action that is illegal, unethical, a breach of trust, or improper in any way.
+Bribes can take the form of money, gifts, loans, fees, hospitality, services, discounts, the award of a contract, or any other advantage or benefit.

-Bribery includes offering, promising, giving, accepting or seeking a bribe.
+Bribery includes offering, promising, giving, accepting, or seeking a bribe.